alexchenhz/salary-negotation/README.md

 $$r_{e} = (s_{c} - v_{o})/(1 + r)^{t}$$

-We will assume the discount rate to be 0.05.
+We assume the discount rate to be 0.05.